gjbex/Scientific-Python/source-code/numpy/README.md

     numexpr module.
 1. `numpy.ipynb`: Jupyter notebook illustrating some numpy aspects like array slicing, adding dimension to arrays, and so on.
+1. `structured_arrays.ipynb`: Jupyter notebook illustration creating of and working with structured numpy arrays.
 1. `optimization.py`: illustration of how to use the `scipy.optimize` for unconstrained multivariate optimization
 1. `target_function_plot.py`: script that creates a surface plot of the